Parents' guide to 30 hours of free childcare

 You will still be able to receive 15 hours of Free Early Education and Childcare for 3 and 4 year olds even if you are no longer eligible for the extended entitlement.

-From September 2018 some children in foster care who are aged 3 or 4 years old may be able to receive 30 hours free childcare if:
+Some 3 to 4 year old children in foster care may be able to receive 30 hours free childcare if:

 - accessing the extending hours is consistent with the child's care plan